 For me, the Griot’s clay bar is closer to what you’d find in a professional detailers kit, for a couple of reasons – it’s big!
-With 226 grams of clay, all in a resealable tub which should mean it will last for months without drying out, and it feels slightly softer (more easy to work) than some of the other clays.
+With 226 grams of clay, all in a resealable tub which should mean it will last for months without drying out.
+Also, it feels slightly softer (more easy to work) than some of the other clays.

-With such a good size bar, you can easily break it down in to three and save two for other vehicles or as spares (in case you drop one).
-If you factor in lubricant, this is the most expensive kit here, but I do feel that it’s worth that extra bit of money, and besides, while the other kits come with lube, after one or two cars you’ll need to buy more anyway.
+With such a good size bar, you can easily break it down into three and save two for other vehicles or as spares (in case you drop one).
+If you factor in the lubricant, this is the most expensive kit here.
+However, it’s worth that extra bit of money.
+Also, while the other kits come with lube, after one or two cars, you’ll need to buy more anyway.

 If you’re looking to detail your car often, then the Griot’s Garage clay bar is the #1 choice in the best clay bar list.

 How They Work

 A clay bar has been specifically engineered.
 It may feel like the sort of thing you played with as a child.
 But, the truth is it’s far removed from that.
 It’s usually a synthetic compound.
 Contrary to popular belief, there is no abrasive quality to it whatsoever.
 It works by sticking the micro-abrasives to the compound.
 This is why it’s important to keep turning the clay and folding it in on itself.
 You always want to have a clean surface.